 - Use fresh or frozen fruits to make protein shakes.

-NB If you don’t like low-fat dairy, eat a small serving of full-fat.
-Full-fat dairy products usually taste better, so you should be satisfied eating less.
+NB: If you don’t like low-fat dairy, eat a small serving of full-fat.
+Full-fat dairy products usually taste better, so you should be satisfied with eating less.

 10 Healthy Weight Loss Tips Summary